 Ports are used on loudspeakers to increase the low-frequency response.
 They work by reducing air pressure behind the speaker cone, which allows the cone to move further and produce lower frequencies.

-Ports also have the added benefit of increasing the speaker’s efficiency, which means that less power is required to produce the same volume.
+Ports also have the added benefit of increasing the speaker’s efficiency, meaning less power is required to produce the same volume.

-Ports are usually located on the front or rear of the speaker, and they come in different shapes and sizes.
+Ports are usually located on the front or rear of the speaker and come in different shapes and sizes.